ssokolow/timeclock/README.rst

-The Procrastinator's Timeclock is a simple application designed to help easily- distracted people remain focused on getting a certain amount of work done per day while remaining flexible enough to adapt to changes in motivation, mood, and external stresses.
+The Procrastinator's Timeclock is a simple application designed to help easily-distracted people remain focused on getting a certain amount of work done per day while remaining flexible enough to adapt to changes in motivation, mood, and external stresses.

 It does this by working to counter several key contributors to procrastination: